M4rm3ladov/AJE/README.md

 # AJE
-Software Engineering Project.
 Desktop point of sale and inventory system built with VB.Net and MySql